FindoraNetwork/findora-wiki/docs/modules/cryptography/04-delegated_schnorr.md

 In our implementation, we try to reduce the number of field simulations.
 The approach is that, instead of doing _point simulation_ inside the zk-SNARK, we push the point operations out of zk-SNARK, in which case simulation is not needed, and we permit only a few field simulations inside the zk-SNARK, for the purposes of connecting with the point operations done externally.

-This protocol, delegated Chaum-Pedersen, describes the part that is being pushed out from zk-SNARK from the naive construction.
-It is an extension of the classical Chaum-pedersen protocol, with the additional change that the witness, $a, b, c, d$ below, is committed in the protocol under a randomizer $r$, using the Rescue hash function.
+This protocol, delegated Schnorr, describes the part that is being pushed out from zk-SNARK from the naive construction.
+It is an extension of the classical Schnorr protocol, with the additional change that the witness, $a, b, c, d$ below, is committed in the protocol under a randomizer $r$, using the Rescue hash function.

 ## Protocol